 Mapping potential sources of copper and zinc

++

 Potential sources on the Kenai River

 Throughout the summer of 2019, five photography trips were conducted by raft or motorboat along all sections of the Kenai River mainstem to document parcels containing potential copper and zinc sources.
 This task was completed using Ricoh WG-6 digital cameras, which were equipped with GPS and aspect functionality.
 Two photographers took photos of each parcel with a potential metal source; one photographer was assigned the river-right (RR) bank while the other was assigned the river-left (RL) bank.
 Photos were taken directly out from the potential source, perpendicular to the bank of the river.
 Side channels diverting from the mainstem of the Kenai River were floated or boated as well.
+The geotagged photos are intended to serve as a reference for future work to identify locations and assess potential sources of copper and zinc in greater detail, and also serve as an archival set of observations to compare future photo transects.

 Potential sources throughout the Kenai River watershed